dazinator/Changify/README.md

             Assert.True(signalled);
 ```

+As you can see, suppose in this case you needed to signal the consumer if either the application config is updated, or an api call is received - it would be fairly simple to have that code invoke a trigger like this, and your job is done.

 ## Producer Lifetime

 When you `Build` the producer, you may notice you get an `out` parameter which is an `IDisposable`.